 Be careful with your email address - though it is nearly impossible to avoid being spammed, being cautious with your address can help to limit the amount you get.

-Don't respond to spam email - If you are certain it is spam, never reply to one of these emails, even to give them fake account details.
+Don't respond to spam email.
+If you are certain it is spam, never reply to one of these emails, even to give them fake account details.
 Doing so confirms that your email account is active and being read.
-All you'll achieve is more spam being sent to you!
+This will result in more spam being sent to you.

-Get a special 'spam address' - keep your Trinity Email for Life Service email just for friends, family, colleagues and professional use.
+Get a special 'spam address' - keep your trinity.cantab.net email just for friends, family, colleagues and professional use.
 You can create an alias specifically for website forms, forums or mailing lists, and delete it if it becomes overwhelmed.
 To read more about Aliases, you can view our help guide here.